<img src="https://secure.leadforensics.com/133892.png" alt="" style="display:none;">

 How do you create a 360-degree view of your customers?

-Today’s world has moved online.
 Even the most conservative and old school of B2B customers prefer to carry out their research and information collection online.
 Today’s customers also rely more on other customers’ recommendations than on those suppliers.
-This is where an informative website, a straightforward e-commerce solution, an interactive customer portal, social media and other factors come into play.
+This is where an informative website, a straightforward e-commerce solution, an interactive customer portal, social media, marketing channels and other factors come into play.

 Because the entire customer journey has moved online, a well-integrated e-commerce solution or customer portal can help you obtain a 360-degree view of your customers and give them a significantly better customer experience.

 You can view a customer portal as a gateway to all of your services and data – and those of your resellers too.
-It’s a centralised way to create customer engagement by offering value-added interaction through system integrations, standardised data, self-service and transparency for the customer.
+It’s a centralized way to create customer engagement by offering value-added interaction through system integrations, standardized data, self-service and transparency for the customer.

 The biggest challenge for all B2B companies when it comes to creating an improved customer experience and customer-centric portal lies in being able to track an individual’s journey across a number of channels, different devices and interactions with different departments.
 This can lead to a disconnected and inconsistent customer experience.